-W&M does not produce ana separate annual report on economic development contributions.
-As indicated in the response to W&M's Priority 9 in Section K, the university works we work closely with surrounding localities to partner and contribute to the economy efdrive economic growth in the region.
+W&M does not produce a separate annual report on economic development contributions.
+As indicated in the response to W&M's Priority 9 in Section K, we work closely with surrounding localities drive economic growth in the region.
 These efforts are in addition to the jobs and economic activity generated by normal everyday operations.
-There is information, including items discussed in this plan, on See page 15 of the Greater Williamsburg Partnership's 2020 Annual ReportGreater Williamsburg Partnership's 2020 Annual Report.
+See page 15 of the Greater Williamsburg Partnership's 2020 Annual Report.